Full disclosure: I’m actually a massive cheapskate.

 - $199

-Johnston & Murphy take advantage of the fact that it can’t be resoled by emphasizing comfort instead, producing a remarkably flexible boot with two layers of foam in the insole and midsole designed to maximize shock absorption.
-In other words: if you’re used to sneakers, you’ll feel right at home in this boot.
-(Maybe even moreso than in welted footwear.)
+Johnston & Murphy take advantage of the fact that it can’t be resoled by emphasizing comfort instead, producing a remarkably flexible and lightweight boot with two layers of foam in the insole and midsole, designed to maximize shock absorption and minimize weight and bulk.

 This boot combines traditional techniques with modern shoe tech in its construction.
 It also has full-grain leather uppers with a sheepskin lining to keep your feets comfortable all day.

-15. Florsheim – Lodge Boot
+Florsheim – Lodge Boot

-- cement construction
+- Cemented construction

-- Ortholite High Reboud insoles for comfort
+- Ortholite High Rebound insoles for comfort

 - ~$140

-Florsheim offers Goodyear welted shoes in their most popular styles but for the budget-minded shopper, their cement-constructed Lodge boot is not a bad substitute.
+Florsheim offers Goodyear welted shoes in their most popular styles, but for the budget-minded shopper, their cement-constructed Lodge boot is not a bad substitute.

 This boot includes a moisture-wicking liner that will keep your feet dry.
 In addition to laces, the Lodge boot also comes with a side zip making it easy to take on and off.

-- ~$200
+- $99

 Who says you can’t get a good pair of boots for under $200?
 Whether you want longevity or comfort, there’s something for every customer on this list.
 We think we’ve provided enough information that you can make the right decision for your individual needs and your wardrobe.
 Think we missed anything?
 Let us know in the comments below.